 - 2 tablespoons ghee or light olive oil

-- 1 cup plain yogurt whisked smooth (this prevents curdling)
+- ¾ cup plain yogurt whisked smooth (or ½ cup Greek yogurt)

 Garnish(add after cooking is done)